Shahul3173/Shahul3173/README.md

-Hello, I am Shahul Hameed, a undergraduate at Nanyang Technological University Singapore studying Business and Computer Engineering (Specialising in Business Analytics) Double Degree Programme

-👀 I’m interested in Business Analysis to create effective solutions for Businesses and Business Development.

-🌱 I’m currently learning analytical tools such as Tableau and Alteryx along with other Coding Languages.
-I am proficient in Python, R and Power BI.
-I hope to add more to that list  in time to come.

-📫 I may be contacted at shahulha001@e.ntu.edu.sg
 ## Shahul Hameed

 I am an undergraduate at Nanyang Technological University Singapore studying **Business and Computer Engineering** (Specializing in Business Analytics) Double Degree Programme.
-I’m interested in **Business Analysis** to create effective solutions for Businesses and Business Development.
+I’m interested in **Business Analysis** to create effective solutions for Businesses and **Business Development**.

 ### Skills